 One can only be sure that these people mean no harm and are confident that, with due care, they will get home safely, without causing anyone trouble.
 Thus, they drive as safely as they can, sometimes, even as slowly as possible.
 The only big problem is, driving slow is one of the signs of drunk-driving, according to traffic enforcers.

-According to the webpage for San Jose DUI lawyer Daniel Jensen, Attorney at Law, a DUI charge is a serious matter.
+According to the webpage for Nashville DUI lawyer Brent Horst, Attorney at Law, a DUI charge is a serious matter.
 To defend yourself, you will almost certainly need the help of an attorney.
 Not all lawyers, however, have the same depth of knowledge about their area of practice.
 The extent of experience can also be an advantage in such serious matters.

 Posted by Victor on May 25, 2015 in Product Liability | 0 comments